AndreiOlegovich/jenkins_robot_mkdocs_demo_project/README.md

 # jenkins_robot_mkdocs_demo_project

-## SSH Keys
+## SSH KEYS

-Need to generate ssh keys for Jenkins and MkDocs
+Need to generate SSH keys for Jenkins and MkDocs

 Keys should be stored in ./keys/jenkins and ./keys/mkdocs directories